YettaMao/Indonesia-rf/README.md

 using GMT to plot the events distribution on the global map

 ## **docs**
-All the raw data is not pushed on the github
+All the raw docs is not pushed on the github
 1. ***script.py***
 using python to organize the data

 ## **data**
+Seismic data

+## **src**
+Receiver function codes, fortran, C ...

 ----